Cloud-Computing-Spring-2025/assignment-1-mapreduce-document-similarity-K-Tarunkumar/README.md

 ## Project Structure
 ```
-movie-script-analysis/
+document-similarity/
-│-- src/main/java/com/movie/script/analysis/
+│-- src/main/java/com/example/
-│   │-- MovieScriptAnalysis.java          # Main driver class
+│   │-- DocumentSimilarityDriver.java       # Main driver class
-│   │-- CharacterWordMapper.java          # Mapper for frequent words
-│   │-- CharacterWordReducer.java         # Reducer for frequent words
+│   │-- DocumentSimilarityCombiner.java    # Combiner for document similarity
-│   │-- DialogueLengthMapper.java         # Mapper for dialogue length
+│   │-- DocumentSimilarityMapper.java      # Mapper for document similarity
-│   │-- DialogueLengthReducer.java        # Reducer for dialogue length
+│   │-- DocumentSimilarityReducer.java     # Reducer for document similarity
-│   │-- UniqueWordsMapper.java            # Mapper for unique words
-│   │-- UniqueWordsReducer.java           # Reducer for unique words
+│   │-- JaccardSimilarityReducer.java      # Reducer for Jaccard Similarity
 │-- dataset/
-│   ├── movie_dialogues.txt               # Sample dataset
+│   ├── document_data.txt                  # Sample dataset
 │-- pom.xml                                # Maven build file
 │-- README.md                              # Project documentation
 ```

-## Objectives
-By completing this project, you will:

-- **Understand Hadoop's Architecture**: Learn how Hadoop's HDFS and MapReduce framework process large datasets.
-- **Build and Deploy a MapReduce Job**: Gain experience in compiling and running a Java-based MapReduce job on a Hadoop cluster.
-- **Work with Docker Containers**: Learn to use Docker for managing Hadoop components and transferring files.
-- **Analyze Movie Script Data**: Extract insights from movie dialogues, such as unique words, most frequent words, and dialogue lengths.
+### 1. **DocumentSimilarityDriver.java**
+The **DocumentSimilarityDriver** sets up and runs the Hadoop MapReduce job.
+It configures the input/output paths, job name, and key-value classes.
+The driver defines the mapper, combiner, and reducer classes to be used.
+Once configured, it executes the job and checks for completion.

+**Key Logic:**
+- Initializes Hadoop job configuration.
+- Defines Mapper, Reducer, and Combiner.
+- Starts the job and waits for completion.

+### 2. **DocumentSimilarityCombiner.java**
+The **DocumentSimilarityCombiner** performs local aggregation before data is sent to the reducer.
+It aggregates the word counts for each document, which reduces the amount of data transferred between the map and reduce phases.

+**Key Logic:**
+- Aggregates word counts locally before sending them to the reducer.
+- Reduces data transfer by summing word occurrences.

+### 3. **DocumentSimilarityMapper.java**
+The **DocumentSimilarityMapper** processes each document, tokenizes the content, and emits key-value pairs.
+The key is a word, and the value is the document ID.
+This enables the reducer to know which documents share common words.

+**Key Logic:**
+- Reads document and tokenizes content.
+- Emits word-document pairs to identify shared words.

+### 4. **DocumentSimilarityReducer.java**
+The **DocumentSimilarityReducer** groups document IDs by shared words and generates document pairs.
+It computes the **Jaccard Similarity** score, which measures the overlap of words between document pairs.
+Document pairs below a certain threshold are filtered out.

+**Key Logic:**
+- Groups document IDs by shared words.
+- Generates document pairs and calculates Jaccard Similarity.
+- Filters pairs with low similarity.

+### 5. **JaccardSimilarityReducer.java**
+The **JaccardSimilarityReducer** calculates the final similarity score between document pairs by applying the **Jaccard Similarity** formula.
+It computes the intersection and union of words between two documents and filters out pairs with a similarity score below the threshold.

+**Key Logic:**
+- Calculates intersection and union of words for document pairs.
+- Computes Jaccard Similarity and filters based on a threshold.
 ## Setup and Execution

 ### 1. Start the Hadoop Cluster